-Renault and Punch Torino join forces on low-emission diesel engines
+Renault and PUNCH Torino join forces on low-emission diesel engines

-PARIS, Jan 10 (Reuters) - French carmaker Renault RENA.PA said on Tuesday that it had signed a cooperation agreement with propulsion systems and electronics developper PUNCH Torino on the Renault 4-cylinder diesel engines for light commercial vehicles.
+PARIS, Jan 10 (Reuters) - Renault RENA.PA will team up with propulsion systems and electronics developper PUNCH Torino on 4-cylinder diesel engines for light commercial vehicles, the French carmaker said on Tuesday

-Under the terms of the agreement, PUNCH Torino will be able to purchase, use and sell the current and future Renault 4-cylinder Diesel engines.
+PUNCH Torino will be able to purchase, use and sell the current and future Renault 4-cylinder Diesel engines, which will be produced at Renault's Cleon plant in Normandy.

+The deal on diesel engines comes after Renault's sweeping overhaul of its businesses last November, saying it would set up a joint venture with China's Geely 0175.HK for gasoline engines and hybrid technology and would spin off its electric vehicles unit this year.

+In the framework of the project with Geely, the Renault group's engineering teams will keep developing low-emission diesel engines for light commercial vehicles and also collaborate with PUNCH engineering, the French carmaker said.

 ((dominique.vidalon@thomsonreuters.com; +33149495432; Reuters Messaging: dominique.vidalon.reuters.com@reuters.net))